jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step3.md

 Wait for a bit until the "kube-monkey" pod has status `RUNNING`.
 This may take a while as the image is downloaded. (you can see pod statuses with `kubectl get pods`).

 At this point nothing should happen.
 If you check the logs for the "kube-monkey" pod you will see that no terminations were scheduled.
-This is what we'll solve next.
+This is what we'll solve in the next step.
 (To see the kube-monkey logs you can run this command):

 ```